Tenth Acre Farm

 Read about five ways to mulch in the permaculture garden.

-Although the data is spotty, I choose to plant a variety of these nutrient accumulators just in case.
-There’s a lot we don’t know about the complexity of nature, but what we do know is that these plants contribute to an ecologically rich garden.
+Regardless of the controversial label of ‘nutrient accumulator’, I choose to grow a variety of plants that are prolific producers of biomass.
+There’s a lot we don’t know about the complexity of nature, but what we do know is that these plants contribute to an ecologically rich garden by enriching soil.

 The research on companion plants, much like that for nutrient accumulators, is a bit spotty, and some of it is probably just lore.
 There are a lot of variables that go into whether certain plants actually support the growth of our favorite crops or whether some crops are just more tolerant of plants growing nearby.